npwork/tatum-java/README.md

 # tatum-java

-To use tatum library in your project, add following dependency to your Maven's *pom.xml* file:
+To use Tatum library in your project, add following dependency to your Maven's *pom.xml* file:
 ```
 <dependency>
   <groupId>io.tatum</groupId>